 Karl Nelson started in Grand Rapids Public Schools after graduating from Grand Rapids Community College and Ferris State University with a Bachelor of Arts degree in Business Education and Mathematics.
 He has earned his Master’s Degree and Doctoral Degree from Michigan State University in Educational Leadership.

 Dr. Nelson served as a teacher of mathematics at Burton Middle School, Ottawa Hills High School, and Creston High School.
 He also coached football, baseball, and was an Assistant Athletic Director at both Creston High School and Ottawa Hills High School.
 Dr. Nelson served as the Athletic Director and Assistant Principal of Creston High School.
 He was the principal of Creston High School and most recently, Union High School.

-Dr. Nelson, with support of the Grand Rapids Board of Education, past Superintendent Teresa Weatherall Neal, and Interim Superintendent Dr. Ron Gorman, made significant progress in bringing Union High School out from the Michigan Department of Education Priority School status by increasing student achievement and collaborating with staff to provide an environment for students to grow and develop.
+In his time at Union High School, Dr. Nelson made significant progress in bringing the school out from the Michigan Department of Education Priority School status by increasing student achievement and collaborating with staff to provide an environment for students to grow and develop.
 Through the pillars of Relationships, Literacy, and Instructional Focus, Dr. Nelson guided the staff at Union High School to become more consistent and intentional of the supports and interventions for students to be academically successful and career ready.

-In his new position, Dr. Nelson plays a key role in helping middle schools throughout the district take the GRPS Transformation Plan to the next level and strengthen their neighborhood connections.
+Currently, Dr. Nelson plays a key role in supporting middle schools throughout the district take the GRPS Transformation Plan to the next level and strengthen their neighborhood connections and academic progress.